!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 The European Patent Academy of the European Patent Office (EPO) and the Academy of the European Union Intellectual Property Office (EUIPO) support the EIPTN Annual Conference since 2007.

-Conference 2021: resuming with face-to-face format
+Conference 2024: again this year with face-to-face format

 In the IP teaching and research community in Europe, there is a reviving interest in improving IP teaching, a topic sometimes neglected in the past by academics under pressure to deliver research results.
-Furthermore the area of IP pedagogical research is becoming more widely recognized.
+Furthermore, the area of IP pedagogical research is becoming more widely recognized.
 As a result, both academic research and pedagogical research are fueling quality in IP Teaching.

 Focus of our Call for Abstracts